meiti-x/book-crawler/Readme.md

 # project todo

-1. load db uri from env
-2. store book id
-3. insert to db when there isnt row in db
+- insert to db when there isnt row in db
-4. indexing by book id
+- indexing by book id
+- publish date issue